 How NetDocuments ndSync Handles Editing Conflicts: A Complete Guide

 When multiple team members work on the same documents across different locations and devices, conflicts are inevitable.
-NetDocuments’ ndSync tool is designed to handle these scenarios gracefully, ensuring no work is lost while maintaining document integrity.
-In this post, we’ll explore exactly how ndSync manages conflicts when someone edits a document offline while another person edits it online.
+NetDocuments’ ndSync tool handles these scenarios gracefully, ensuring no work is lost while maintaining document integrity.

 What is ndSync?